 The Ph.D.
 Degree is a four-to-six year program requiring forty-eight hours of graduate coursework, of which fifteen must satisfy distribution requirements in the areas mentioned above.
 Ph.D. students must pass a comprehensive exam in the fifth semester, a language exam (reading competence in one language is required for the Ph.D.; a course in metalogic may be substituted for the language requirement by students working in appropriate areas), a dissertation prospectus exam, and an oral dissertation defense based on the dissertation.

-In addition to these requirements, all graduate students, whether M.A. or Ph.D., must meet a "background core" requirement consisting of six courses in basic areas (namely, metaphysics, theory of knowledge, ethical theory, Greek philosophy, modern philosophy and symbolic logic; courses taken to satisfy the graduate distribution requirements will not count toward satisfying the background core requirement).
-Most students entering the program with a B.A. in philosophy will already have satisfied this requirement.
+In addition to these requirements, all graduate students, whether M.A. or Ph.D., must meet a "background core" requirement consisting of four courses in basic areas (namely, Greek philosophy, modern philosophy, and symbolic logic, plus at least one course in either metaphysics, theory of knowledge, or ethical theory).
+Courses taken to satisfy the graduate distribution requirements will not count toward satisfying the background core requirement.